---

 To distribute live updates to your users, we recommend using [Capawesome Cloud](/docs/cloud/live-updates/).
 Capawesome Cloud provides a complete solution for managing and distributing your bundles with advanced features like [Channels](/docs/cloud/live-updates/channels/), [Rollouts](/docs/cloud/live-updates/advanced/rollouts/), and [Analytics](/docs/cloud/).

-Getting Started with Capawesome Cloud
+### Getting Started with Capawesome Cloud[¶](#getting-started-with-capawesome-cloud "Permanent link")

 Getting Started Guide